tmkn/npmsmell/src/content/dependencies/extend-shallow.md

 console.log(merged); // { foo: "bar", baz: "qux" }
 ```

-The `spread` operator is supported by all modern browsers and Node.js versions since about 9 years.
+The `spread` operator is supported by all modern browsers and Node.js versions since ES2018.
+`Object.assign` is supported since ES6 (2015).